Monday, 20 March 2023

 HISTORY AND INSCRIPTIONS

-The temple belongs to 8th to 9th Century Pallava Period.
-As per the inscriptions this temple was called as “Bhuvana Manicka Vishnu Graham”.
+The temple belongs to the 8th to 9th Century Pallava Period.
+As per the inscriptions, this temple was called “Bhuvana Manicka Vishnu Graham”.
 This place was called Utkar / Utkal.
-About 17 inscriptions belongs to Pallavas, Chozhas, Rashtrakudas, Sambuvarayars and Vijayanagaras are recorded.
-Of these the Pallava King Kampa varman’s period ( 878 – 883 CE ) 10th and 15th reign year inscriptions are earliest. ( SII Volume III, Part – I ).
+About 17 inscriptions belonging to Pallavas, Chozhas, Rashtrakudas, Sambuvarayars, and Vijayanagaras are recorded.
+Of these, the Pallava King Kampa Varman’s period ( 878 – 883 CE ) 10th and 15th reign year inscriptions are the earliest. ( SII Volume III, Part – I ).

-As per Hultzsch’s 1893 CE visit report records that “of the shrine itself, only the lower portions remain standing and the mandapa in front of shrine threatens to collapse at any moment.
+As Hultzsch’s 1893 CE visit report records “of the shrine itself, only the lower portions remain standing and the mandapa in front of shrine threatens to collapse at any moment.
 The bases of the shrine and the mandapa bear 17 inscriptions.
 Of these 14 inscriptions were copied and published and the remaining three were omitted as they are incomplete”.
 The Chozha king Rajakesarivarman’s period inscription speaks about the ancient name of Ukkal as… “Sivachudamani Mangalam”.
-Another name “Aparajita chathurvedi mangalam”, which is undoubtedly Pallava names.
-Rajasimha bore the name as “Sivachudamani” and Aparajita was the last Pallava King.
-Hence we may conclude that during 7th Century this place was called as Sivachudamani Chathurvedi mangalam, in the name of Rajasimha and the same was changed as “Aparajita chathurvedi mangalam”, during Aparajita Pallava period and once again the same was changed as Sri “Vikramabharana chathurvedi mangalam” during Chozha’s period.
-Regarding the name of the Moolavar / temple name as Bhuvanamanicka Vishnu grham, might have been obtained from the Queen of Nrpatunga varman as “Pritivimanickam”.
-The two names Pritivimanickam and Bhuvanamanickam goes, there is absolutely same and no difference.
+Another name “Aparajita Chaturvedi Mangalam”, is undoubtedly Pallava's name.
+Rajasimha bore the name “Sivachudamani” and Aparajita was the last Pallava King.
+Hence we may conclude that during the 7th Century, this place was called Sivachudamani Chaturvedi Mangalam, in the name of Rajasimha, and the same was changed to “Aparajita Chaturvedi Mangalam”, during Aparajita Pallava period and once again the same was changed as Sri “Vikramabharana Chaturvedi Mangalam” during Chozha’s period.
+The name of the Moolavar / temple name as Bhuvanamanicka Vishnu Grham might have been obtained from the Queen of Nrpatunga varman as “Pritivimanickam”.
+The two names Pritivimanickam and Bhuvanamanickam, there absolutely the same and have no difference.
 Hence if we study further the fragment inscriptions on the wall, it may throw some light on the name of moolavar.
-The Chozha inscription refers Moolavar’s name as “Thiruvoymozhidevar”.
+The Chozha inscription refers to Moolavar’s name as “Thiruvoymozhidevar”.

 Pallava King Kambavarman’s 10th reign year inscription records the endowment of feeding two Brahmins daily from the interest of 100 kadi paddy, for the same 400 kadi paddy was given to this temple’s sabha.